AbstractSDK/cw-orchestrator/docs/src/quick_start/interfaces.md

 }
 ```

-Notice that we build the `Contract` instance and point it to the contract code using `with_wasm_path()`, where we provide the contract name `my-contract`.
-This contract name will be used to search the artifacts directory (set by ARTIFACTS_DIR env variable) for a `my-contract.wasm`.
+Notice that we build the `Contract` instance and point it to the contract code using `with_wasm_path()`, where we provide the contract name `"my-contract"`.
+This contract name will be used to search the artifacts directory (set by `ARTIFACTS_DIR` env variable) for a `my-contract.wasm` file.
 Alternatively you can specify a path to the wasm artifact after running `RUSTFLAGS='-C link-arg=-s' cargo wasm` in the contract's directory.
 See the CosmWasm documentation on compiling your contract for more information.

 ## Functions